npo-poms/pyapi/README.md

 pip3 install git+https://github.com/npo-poms/pyapi.git
 ```

 Check [setup.py](https://github.com/npo-poms/pyapi/blob/master/setup.py) to see which command line clients it will make available.
+These also serve as examples on how to use the npoapi module.

 E.g. you can do:
 ```bash